-I am an Associate Professor of Psychology at Saint Mary's College, Notre Dame, IN.
+I am a Professor of Psychology, and Social Psychologist in the Department of Psychological Sciences at Saint Mary's College, Notre Dame, IN.

 Additionally, I also work on issues of stereotype threat, dehumanization, intergroup relations, cross-cultural psychology, and the impact of single-sex environments on college-aged women.

 I received my Ph.D. in Psychology at The New School for Social Research in 2008.

 Select Professional Affiliations:

 APA Committee on Socioeconomic Status

 Society for the Psychological Study of Social Issues

 Society for the Psychology of Women (APA Div.
 35)